 - Add 2 tablespoons of white clay.
 If the clay is not available, use wheat flour.
 Personally, I use wheat flour because it’s easily accessible.
 Wheat contains a variety of minerals, such as zinc, iron, and magnesium, that can help promote healthy skin.

 - Add 3 tablespoons of honey.
-Personally, I’m allergic to honey so I use aloe vera gel or flax seed gel.
+Personally, I’m allergic to honey so I use Aloe Vera gel or cooked rice water.

 - Mix to make a paste.
 I love my paste thinner for easy spread.